 On November 12, 2020, the Company filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate of \$350.0 million.
 On November 30, 2020, the Shelf Registration Statement was declared effective by the SEC.
 The universal shelf registration statement includes an at-the-market ("ATM") offering program and the Company filed a Prospectus Supplement dated September 2, 2022, for the sale of up to \$14,744,728 of shares of the Company's common stock pursuant to its ATM offering program.
 The Company agreed to pay a commission of 3% of the gross proceeds of any common stock sold in connection with the ATM offering program.
 During the year ended December 31, 2022, the Company issued and sold 38,481 shares of common stock under the ATM offering program resulting in net proceeds to the Company of approximately \$0.7 million.
-During the year ended December 31, 2021, the Company of approximately \$1.5 million.
-The Company did not sell any common stock under the ATM offering program resulting in net proceeds to the year ended December 31, 2020.
+During the year ended December 31, 2021, the Company issued and sold 18,338 shares of common stock under the ATM offering program resulting in net proceeds to the Company of approximately \$1.5 million.
+The Company did not sell any common stock under the ATM offering program during the year ended December 31, 2020.